Burgerhout: Doors for the IJmuiden lock

-On 29 January 1929 the first 1,200 ton lock door was christened by Mrs. van de Vegte-Visser wife of the minister for Waterstaat.
+On 29 January 1929 the first 1,200 ton lock door was christened by Mrs. van de Vegte-Visser, wife of the minister for Waterstaat.
 After launch the door was tugged downstream.
 The trip to IJmuiden was an event that attracted a lot of attention.
 The tugs Drente (1,300 hp), Brabant (1,200 hp) and Vlaanderen of Wijsmuller would bring the door to open sea.
 With a beam of 20 m and a draft of 6 m, it proved unexpectedly difficult to tug the door.
 At one time the tide even pushed it back upstream.
 Therefore, the commander decided to keep Vlaanderen involved in the transport to IJmuiden, and called in Nestor and Stentor from there.
 The tow then progressed along the coast at only three knots an hour.
 Near IJmuiden the convoy was joined by Hector and Junior, and finally it was moored in a canal to await the further completion of the lock.
 In late May the first door was placed in the lock.
 On 14 July 1927 the second door was launched.
 On 5 June 1928 the third door was launched by Burgerhout.

 Destroyers

 In late 1924 and early 1925 Burgerhout won a tender for three Admiralen-class destroyers, Evertsen, Kortenaer and Piet Hein.
-Winning the tender, and making a very successful delivery was a remarkable accomplishment for a company so new to shipbuilding.
-While a destroyer was much smaller than a regular freighter, it had engines that were in the order of magnitude of ten times more powerful.
-A shipyard really had to know its business in order to get everything right, and in this respect Burgerhout proved its ability.
+Winning the tender with a very successful delivery was a remarkable accomplishment for Burgerhout, a company new to shipbuilding.

 On 15 August 1928 Burgerhout laid down the destroyers Banckert and Van Nes of the same class.